bmolnar91/workbook/module_oop.md

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!

-- Encapsulation:
+- **Encapsulation**:
-  The packing of data and methods into a single component.
+  The packing of data and methods into a **single component**.

   - Control of the way data is accessed or modified
   - More flexible and easily changed code
   - Ability to change one part of the code without affecting other parts
-    //When a variable is hidden by the `private` modifier and can be accessed only through a getter and/or setter, it is encapsulated.//
+    > When a variable is hidden by the `private` modifier and can be accessed only through a getter and/or setter, it is encapsulated.

-- Inheritance:
+- **Inheritance**:

   - Inheritance is the process that enables one class to acquire the properties (methods and variables) of another.
-With inheritance, the information is placed in a more manageable, hierarchical order.
+With inheritance, the information is placed in a more manageable, **hierarchical order**.

-- Polymorphism:
+- **Polymorphism**:

   - Polymorphism, which refers to the idea of "having many forms", occurs when there is a hierarchy of classes related to each other through inheritance.
-  - A call to a member method will cause a different implementation to be executed, depending on the type of the object invoking the method.
+  - A call to a member method will cause a **different implementation** to be executed, depending on the type of the object invoking the method.

-- Abstraction:
+- **Abstraction**:

-  - Data abstraction provides the outside world with only essential information, in a process of representing essential features without including implementation details.
+  - Data abstraction provides the outside world with only essential information, in a process of representing **essential features** without including implementation details.
-  - A good real-world example is a book.
+  - A good real-world example is a **book**.
 When you hear the term book, you don't know the exact specifics, such as the page count, the color, or the size, but you understand the idea, or _abstraction_, of a book.
   - The concept of abstraction is that we focus on essential qualities, rather than the specific characteristics of one particular example.
   - In Java, abstraction is achieved using **abstract classes** and **interfaces**.
   - An abstract class is defined using the `abstract` keyword.